alexshvid/alexshvid.github.io/posts/2019-12-26-testing-ssd-speed.md

 I just received 1Tb Crucial SSD M.2 NVMe drive that I bought with a good discount.
-My laptop LG Gram 17 supports two NVMe drives and has two 2280 slots, therefore it was easy for me to decide what machine will use this drive.
+My laptop LG Gram 17 supports two NVMe drives and has two 2280 slots, therefore it was easy for me to decide what machine will use for this drive.

 FInally, I end up with this configuration:
 * Samsung SSD 970 EVO 1TB